astrorama/SourceXtractorPlusPlus/doc/src/Troubles.rst

 |SourceXtractor++| stops shortly after the first measurements are done
 ----------------------------------------------------------------------

-It might happen that |SourceXtractor++| stops or dumps off when the first measurements are due or when the first measurements have been done.
+It might happen that |SourceXtractor++| stops or dumps off when the first measurements are due or when the first few measurements have been done.
-The log file then ends with:
+The log file then ends similar to this example:

 .. code-block:: console